aregtech/areg-sdk/README.md

 }
 ```

-For **multiprocessing communication**, the model can be split into two parts.
-One application loads the model to instantiate the *Service Provider*, while another application loads the model to instantiate the *Service Consumer*.
-Once the *Service Provider* is instantiated and available, the *Service Consumer* is automatically notified of the service availability and can initiate communication accordingly.
+For multi-processing communication, please refer to the [_Hello Service!_](https://github.com/aregtech/areg-sdk/blob/master/docs/HelloService.md) document for detailed instructions on splitting the model into two parts.

+These steps will guide you in creating your own services using the AREG SDK.

 </details>